 The spinal cord stimulator consists of a small unit called a pulse generator connected to a thin wire (electrode) that carries the electrical current to the nerve fibers in your spinal cord.

 When you turn the spinal cord stimulator on, it stimulates the nerves, replacing and masking the pain signals, so they don't reach your brain.

-Patients that are chosen for SCS usually have had chronic disabling pain for more than 3 months in the lower back, leg, or arm.
-They may also have had one or more spinal surgeries.
+Patients suitable for spinal cord stimulation usually have chronic, disabling pain lasting for more than three months in their lower back, leg, or arm.
+You might have already been through spine surgery, too.